fawtytoo/Midiplay/README.md

 ## A functional MUS/MIDI library/player.
 Currently for Linux only.
 The library is written in pure C with no dependencies.
-The player uses the SDL2 library for audio output.
+The player uses the SDL library for audio output.

 This project can play both MUS and MIDI files due to their similar structure.
 MIDI type 0 & 1 files are supported; type 2 is unknown due to lack of suitable files to test with.
 Similarly, Midiplay does not handle the SMPTE format.